Introduction

 Localization is the process of translating your app into different languages.
 Before you can localize your app, you need to internationalize it.
 Localization is also known as l10n.

-ngx-translate is the library we will use in this tutorial to internationalize and localize an Ionic app.
+ngx-translate is the library that we will use in this tutorial to internationalize and localize an Ionic Angular application.

 An internationalized app looks as a native app in all the languages and regions it supports.
 The app stores are available in 150 different countries, and internationalizing your app is the first step to reach this global market.